With a long and sprawling sun kissed coastline, Spain offers more variety and sparser crowds than its European neighbours.

 However the real joy of this coastline is searching and there are literally hundreds of setups to find.
 The best thing to do is take a van or a tent, look at the forecasts and head for a section of coast which looks right for local swell and wind conditions.

 Next to Galicia sits Asturias, where the coastline falls in the shadow of the Picos De Europa, a beautifully picturesque snow capped mountain range.
-The stretch of coast boasts a series of epic beachies and river mouths with very little crowds.
+The stretch of coast boasts a series of epic beachies and river mouths with very little crowd pressure.

-Many of the best beach breaks also face west and are therefore still clean on the north-easterlies, that blow throughout the summer.
-There are some regional classics which only work on big swells in the winter, such as Rodiles, which is a sick left hand point, El Mongol, a powerful right-hander and Tapia which is a good heavy beachie.
+Many of the best beach breaks also face west and are therefore still clean on the north-easterlies that blow throughout the summer.
+There are some regional classics which only work on big swells in the winter including a classic left-hand point, a powerful right-hander called El Mongol, and Tapia which is a good heavy beachie.

 Continuing along the coast to the east, the next region along is Cantabria.
 Once again known for its beautiful mountain backdrops, the region offers a variety of good quality beach breaks, which are perfect for small to medium size swells.